scott45/vof-deployment-scripts/docs/environment.md

 Run this command in your terminal:
 <kbd>**export TF_VAR_state_path="staging-state/terraform.tfstate"**</kbd>

 The above command sets the environment variable **TF_VAR_state_path ** to that given value.
-This is the path in a GCS bucket that our terraform state file will be stored and the prefix of **TF_VAR_state_path ** for instance <kbd>staging</kbd> in <kbd>staging-state/terraform.tfstate</kbd> should always reflect the name of the environment being created for proper management of each environment state.
+This is the path in a GCS bucket that our terraform state file will be stored.
+The prefix of **TF_VAR_state_path ** for instance <kbd>staging</kbd> in <kbd>staging-state/terraform.tfstate</kbd> should always reflect the name of the environment being created for proper management of each environment state and remember to reflect that change in <kbd>main.tf</kbd>

 With that out of the way, run this command too
 <kbd>**terraform init -backend-config="path=$TF_VAR_state_path" -var="env_name=environment name goes here"**</kbd>